 The interest on the Association's investments form the major part of the income from which the Charity fulfils its objectives.
-This has been severely reduced in the current financial year with historically low interest rates on savings accounts.
-Our ability to offer grants going forward will be considerably reduced until further investment income can be generated.
-The Association has been able to mitigate this to some degree by the reduced expenditure on administration as this could be carried out online.
-In the coming year the Trustees will look for further opportunities to invest our funds with organisations that align with our objectives.
+Our ability to offer grants remains considerably reduced until further investment income can be generated.
+The Association is negotiating investing our capital with another Charity.
+If successful the interest received will enable us to increase our grant making in future years.